1937Carrie/AndroidAssignment/README.md

 AndroidApp
 ===

 Description: This android app is created like a social network client with demo features.
-Users can create their profiles, sign in with known credentials, remember these credentials for autologin in the app, edit their profile, add friends to their account, and delete unnecessary users from the contact list.
+User can create their profiles, sign in, edit their profile, add friends to it account, and delete unnecessary users from the contact list.

-Used technologies: XML Layouts, Activity, Intents, RecyclerView, Adapter, ViewHolder, Glide, Extension functions, Scope functions, ViewModels, DialogFragment, Fragment, Navigation component, Safe Args, ViewPager2, TabLayout, SharedPreferences, Swipe-to-refresh design pattern, Retrofit2, REST API, Coroutines, Hilt, Room.
+Used technologies: XML View, Activity, Intents, RecyclerView, Glide, MVVM with Clean architecture, DialogFragment, Fragment, Navigation, Safe Args, ViewPager2, TabLayout, SharedPreferences, Retrofit2, REST API, Coroutines, Hilt, Room.

 Identification.
-If authentication to the server failed, a service message will be displayed.
+If authentication to the server fails, an error message will be displayed to let the user know something gone wrong.

 <img src="Media\identification.gif" alt="Demo GIF" style="zoom:50%; float: left;" />